And I rise my arms to the sky

 - An introduction to the history of yoga

 - Yoga philosophy for the modern world

 Bex uses her platform to explore some of the critical issues of contemporary yoga (including issues of inclusivity, gender and the dangers of commodification) whilst working to ensure that postural yoga is supportive of women’s health as well as social and environmental justice.

-Bex has had the privilege of being guided by some great teachers including Angela Farmer, Uma Dinsmore-Tuli, Denise Payne and Mark Whitwell.
+Bex has had the privilege of being guided by some great teachers including Angela Farmer, Uma Dinsmore-Tuli and Denise Payne.

 Her education, life journey and love for Yoga took Bex into the field of Yoga Activism, to establish Freedom Through Movement projects in Kolkata, Kathmandu and Palestine.
 Her love for wisdom and a fascination with the human experience breathes life into Yoga philosophy, history and practice.
 She loves to climb mountains and dance.
 Freedom through Movement is a way to embrace your life!